 Growing up in an entrepreneurial family is a unique experience.
 While the other moms and dads are heading off to work in offices and factories, your parents are making their own way in life, with no one else to rely on to feed their families and keep a roof over their heads.

 Anyone who has ever run a business knows just how hard it can be.
-Entrepreneurs and business owners do not have a steady paycheck to rely on; they need to create their own paychecks through their hard work and ingenuity.
+Entrepreneurs and business owners do not have a steady paycheck to rely on; they need to create their own income source through their hard work and ingenuity.
 Those who succeed can be handsomely rewarded.
 Many studies have shown that starting a business is one of the keys to financial success, and many business owners consider paving the way for the next generation to be part of the job.

 Now that many baby boomer business owners are reaching retirement age, they face a different kind of dilemma.
 These successful business owners have already built successful firms and raised their families.
 Now it is time to sell the business and move on to the next stage of their lives.

 For some baby boomers, that means passing the business on to their sons and daughters so they may continue the legacy their fathers have built.
-For others it means selling the firm to a trusted employee or putting it on the open market.
+For others it means selling the company to a trusted employee or putting it on the open market.

 Video: Transferring a business to inside family members is fraught with drama and many times inequalities among non-working siblings.
 Working through the relationships connected to the business transfer is harder than designing the buyout.
 Business succession expert Nate Sachs addresses the dynamics of family business succession, interviewed by Steve Savant, a financial columnist.